bbauska/W3Cx-3of5/README.md

    alt="complicated ticks on a rule" />
 </p>

-Using the <datalist> element, it's possible to display "ticks" above the range slider, at given positions.
+<h4>Using the &lt;datalist&gt; element, it's possible to display "ticks" above the range slider, at given positions.</h4>

 ```
 1.  <label for="slider2">value=5 min=0, max=10 step=1, ticks at 2, 4, 6, 8 and 10:</label>
 2.  <input id="slider2" type="range"